Hirakata

 Hirakata (枚方市, Hirakata-shi) is a city in northeastern Osaka Prefecture, Japan.
 As of 31 December 2021, the city had an estimated population of 397,681 in 183075 households and a population density of 6100 persons per km2.
 The total area of the city is 65.12 sqkm.

 Geography

-Hirakata is located in northeastern of Osaka Prefecture, almost halfway between the metropolis of Osaka and Kyoto.
+Hirakata is located in the northeast of Osaka Prefecture, almost halfway between the metropolis of Osaka and Kyoto.
 It is on the left bank of the Yodogawa River, and forms a triangle of 12.0 km and 8.7 km north–south.
 It is bordered by the Ikoma Mountains to the east.